What Are the Three Types of Septic Tanks?

 1. Concrete Septic Tanks

-Why homeowners choose concrete tanks
+Why homeowners have concrete tanks:

 • Can handle larger homes and higher daily water use

-What to watch for
+What to watch for:

 2. Plastic (Poly) Septic Tanks

-Why plastic tanks are popular
+Why plastic tanks are popular:

-• Easier and faster to install
+• Easier and faster to install — lower labour costs

 • Do not rust or corrode

-• More affordable for many homeowners
+• More affordable upfront for many homeowners

-Important installation note
+Important installation note:

 3. Fiberglass Septic Tanks

-Benefits of fiberglass tanks
+Benefits of fiberglass tanks:

-• Strong and resistant to cracking
+• Strong and resistant to cracking — handles ground movement better than concrete in some conditions

 • Long lifespan when maintained properly